Language Study as a

 (3)

-Integrate language learning with the exploration of South Asian literature, philosophy, and religion, celebrating their dazzling diversity;
+Integrate language learning with the exploration of South Asian literature, philosophy, and religion—engaging deeply with the rich interplay between Buddhist and Hindu traditions.

-Offer affordable courses that are as rigorous and in-depth as university-level programs while remaining learner-centered and relaxed, free from ivory tower elitism;
+Offer affordable courses that are as rigorous and in-depth as university-level programs while remaining learner-centered and relaxed, free from ivory tower elitism or mystification.

-Treat the study of classical languages as a discipline for self-cultivation—an opportunity to step away from the relentless distractions of modern life and enter into dialogue with ancient thinkers and their time-honored traditions.
+Treat the study of classical languages as a discipline for self-cultivation—an opportunity to step away from the relentless overstimulation of our hyperconnected digital world and enter into dialogue with ancient thinkers and their time-honored traditions.

 May we learn, grow, and have fun together!